By James Ballot, Senior Advisor, Strategic Communications, Triple-I

-NEW YORK, Sept.
-10, 2020—The Insurance Information Institute (Triple-I) and the Wharton Risk Management and Decision Processes Center, University of Pennsylvania are co-sponsoring for the third straight year a competition for college students aimed at developing innovative solutions to real-world disaster resilience problems.
+For the third year straight, the Insurance Information Institute (Triple-I) and the Wharton Risk Management and Decision Processes Center (Wharton Risk Center) at the University of Pennsylvania are co-sponsoring a student competition aimed at developing innovative solutions to real-world disaster resilience problems.

-“This event allows the Triple-I and its Resilience Accelerator partners to bring together insurers and student innovators who have the same goal—to create new products and services that will reduce the risks people face from natural disasters,” said Sean Kevelighan, CEO, Triple-I. The Triple-I’s Resilience Accelerator was launched last year to reduce the impact of extreme weather events on households and communities through insurance.
+“This event allows the Triple-I and its Resilience Accelerator partners to bring together insurers and student innovators who have the same goal—to create new products and services that will reduce the risks people face from natural disasters,” said Sean Kevelighan, CEO, Triple-I. The Triple-I’s Resilience Accelerator was launched in 2019 to reduce the impact of extreme weather events on households and communities through insurance.

-The 2020 “Hack-for-Resilience” competition will give entrants from midnight on Saturday, Sept.
+The 2020 edition of this competition will give entrants from midnight on Saturday, Sept.
 12 through 9 a.m. on Sunday, Sept.
-13—to compete.
+13 to show their skills.
 During this time, teams of up to four students will conceive, test, and deliver working apps while others develop hardware solutions, Internet of Things (IoT) protocols, and data tools that can save lives and reduce property damage in the wake of a natural disaster.

-“Hack-for-Resilience” judges will award first- and second-place cash prizes in two categories: “Best Overall Hack” and “The Most Outstanding Application of Insurtech,” which is defined broadly as either a product or service that improves the insurance customer experience.
+A team of judges from Wharton Risk Center and Triple-I will award first- and second-place cash prizes in two categories: “Best Overall Hack” and “The Most Outstanding Application of Insurtech,” which is defined broadly as either a product or service that improves the insurance customer experience.
 The winning teams will be announced on Sunday evening, Sept.
 13.

 New to this year’s “Hack-for-Resilience” is that both first-place prize winners will participate in the Resilience Accelerator’s Lightning Round innovation showcase on Thursday, Oct.
 22, 2020.